 This is when you repay your existing mortgage by taking out a new mortgage on the same property with a different lender.

 WARNING!
 This is a drastic step to take if you are ditching a good product just to get the additional borrowing.
-It rarely makes sense to pay an early repayment charge to leave the current mortgage in order to borrow more.
+It rarely makes sense to pay an early repayment charge (which can cost £1,000s) to leave the current mortgage in order to borrow more.
 You need to check your sums carefully to ensure this is the best move for you.

-Using our cheap remortgage guide, you find the best remortgage deal for you and when you apply, you ask for the amount you need to pay your existing lender plus the additional you want to borrow.
+With the help of our Remortgage guide you can find the best remortgage deal for you, and when you apply, you'll need to ask for the amount you need to pay your existing lender plus the additional you want to borrow.
+The lender will usually:

 - Want to know what the money is for (the lender might want proof that's what you’re going to spend the money on and is likely to refuse the loan if the money is for funding a business or self-employed activity)